 The catchment area comprises of Denton, part of Audenshaw and the adjoining area.
 This includes Guidebridge, Dane Bank, Haughton Green and part of Dukinfield.
 Part of post code M34 and SK14 is included in our catchment area.

-If you have just come into the UK, we will need proof that you intend to work or study in the UK (work permit or supporting letter from your employer or the education provider).
+3. If you have just come into the UK, we will need proof that you intend to work or study in the UK (work permit or supporting letter from your employer or the education provider).

-To be accepted onto the practice list you will need to arrange your new patient health check.
+You will need to arrange your new patient health check.
 This should be booked at the time of registration and completed within 4 weeks of registration.